-Pass holders can pick up wristbands starting at 7pm on Thursday, May 18th at Kingsbrae Garden and at the Main Stage Info Booth/Box Office starting at 11am on Friday, May 19th.
-As pas holders are given wristbands passes are not interchangeable between people.
+Pass holders can pick up wristbands once doors open on the first festival event on (Thursday, May 17th) As pass holders are given wristbands passes are not interchangeable between people.
 Sorry, we cannot replace lost wristbands.

 There is no ATM located at the Main Stage, but there are 2 ATMs located nearby – one at the Scotiabank across the street and one at The Red Herring Pub.
 Please note the bar and merchandise tables are cash only.

 Most paddling events are free, though some special events may charge a group rate.
 Paddlefest is extremely fortunate to partner with local recreational companies who plan and lead paddling activities throughout the weekend!
 More information coming soon.

 Please do!
 Most events require you bring your own boat, though some rentals will be available.
 We encourage everyone who can to participate in the official Paddlefest events, but if you can’t we hope you’ll get out to enjoy the water, or the local bike trails, or the great hiking and climbing opportunities in the area.